cambiotraining/bioinformatics-software-pipelines/materials/01-package_managers.md

   - bioconda
 dependencies:
   - bowtie==2.5.1
-  - multiqc==1.21
-  - metaphlan==4.1.0
+  - gtdbtk==2.4.0
 ```

+### Package availability {.unnumbered .unlisted}

+Some packages not available:

+- [Cell Ranger](https://www.10xgenomics.com/support/software/cell-ranger/latest) is a very popular software for processing single-cell RNA-seq data from the 10x genomics platform.
+However, the software is not open source and therefore not available through the bioconda channel.
+- Software that is not used by a wide-enough community, and thus has no available installation recipe.
+For example [AliView](https://ormbunkar.se/aliview/) (to visualise multiple sequence alignments) or [APAtrap](https://sourceforge.net/p/apatrap/wiki/User%20Manual/) (differential usage of alternative polyadenylation sites from RNA-seq).

+### Disk space {.unnumbered .unlisted}

+Environments can take a lot of disk space in your system.
+This is software-dependent, but in some cases can become quite substantial (several GB of files).
+Therefore, it's good practice to:

+-

 ::: {.callout-note}
 #### Mixing package managers

 There might be times when some packages/libraries are not available in a package manager.
 For example, it can be common to use conda/mamba but find a python library that is only available through `pip`.
 Unfortunately, this may cause issues in your environment as pip may change your conda-installed packages, which might break the conda environment.
 There are a few steps one can follow to avoid this pitfalls:

 1. Start from a new and clean environment.
-If the new environment break you can safely remove it and start over.
+If the new environment breaks you can safely remove it and start over.
 You can create a new environment from pre-existing ones if necessary.
 We will see more of this later.
 2. Install `pip` in your conda environment.
 This is important as the pip you have in your base environment is different from your new environment (will avoid conflicts).
 3. Install any conda packages your need to get the environment ready and leave the pip install for last.
 Avoid switching between package managers.
 Start with one and finish with the other one so reversing or fixing conflicts is easier.